ravindu644/Android-Kernel-Tutorials/devcontainers/readme.md

-# Basics of operating Visual Studio Code Web on GitHub Codespaces
+# Basics of operating Visual Studio Code Web on Developer Container

 > [!NOTE]
 > VSCode = Visual Studio Code

+## Intro

+This guide is still rough

 **Requirements**

 Very similar to building kernel guide, but you will also need:

-- A working internet connection
-- A GitHub Account
 - [A supported web browser](https://code.visualstudio.com/docs/setup/vscode-web#_browser-support) if you use it to interact with VSCode Web

 However you will no longer need to own Linux-based computer since you will use GitHub's server as the Linux host, but i also recommend you to use a computer since VSCode Web relies on mouse and keyboard for usability reasons.

-This guide should also apply to other IDE services that uses dev container as its environment and VSCode as its IDE like Ona (Gitpod successor but no longer free).
+This guide focuses usage on GitHub Codespaces, but feel free to adapt it to other IDE services that uses dev container as its environment and VSCode as its IDE like Devpod or running dev container locally.

 ## Creating new Codespace container from this repo